coralnet/pyspacer/README.md

 in `data_classes.py` which define input and output types.

 Refer to the unit-test in `test_tasks.py` for examples on how to create tasks.
-Currently the `extract_features` task only has a valid implementation through caffe, which requires the Docker build.
-We will add a PyTorch based feature extractor soon.

 Tasks can be executed directly by calling the methods in tasks.py.
 However, spacer also supports an interface with SQS